- Born: 1990

 - 2013 – Ontario Long Distance Triathlon Champion (debut)

 - 2013 – MultiSport Canada Triathlon Series Elite/Pro Winner

 - 2012 – Age Group Triathlete of the Year (Triathlon Ontario)

 - 2012 – Multisport Canada Triathlon Series Elite/Pro Runner-up

 About My Blog

-The objective of this blog is to document the slow, often challenging process of transforming myself into a world class professional triathlete.
+The objective of this blog is to document the gradual, challenging process of transforming myself into a world class professional triathlete.
 Too often, we only hear about an athlete’s successes, while their struggles, insecurities and screw-ups don’t get the same billing.
-It’s all part of the learning process and I haven’t shied away from sharing my highs as well as my lows, like overcoming mental health issues, overtraining and insomnia.
+I haven’t shied away from sharing my highs as well as my lows, like recovering from overtraining, disordered eating and insomnia, coping with anxiety and coming out, managing finances, and more.
 In being so open, I hope to demystify elite development and help athletes of all levels learn from my experience.

-Many of the blog post topics come from questions I receive or what I see as common misconceptions in endurance sports.
-I try to offer more than just another glorified training log.
+This blog is more than just another glorified training log.
+Many posts are inspired by questions I receive or what I perceive to be common misconceptions.
 The subject matter may be technical at times, but I try to make the material as accessible as possible.
-I make no pretence of being an expert in any particular area; rather, I aim to show that you don’t need to be an expert to take an analytical, evidence-based approach to training and racing.
+I won’t pretend to be an authority in any particular area; I aim to show that you don’t need to be an expert to take an analytical, evidence-based approach to training, racing and self-improvement.